 - Cut a piece of the stem, which would be 2-3 inches, and whenever you would carry out the propagation, choose a node just below another leaf.

 - Make sure to remove all the extra tiny leaves on it except for 2-3 leaves.

-- Make sure the cutting is deeply embedded in the soil’s potting mixture, but the leaves do not touch the soil.
+- Ensure the cutting is deeply embedded in the soil’s potting mixture, but the leaves do not touch the soil.

 - Place the mixture in dappled sunlight near the window or the door.

-- Keep on checking for root growth after 2 or 3 weeks; when you are trying to pull the roots, they will show some resistance; that’s when you will realize Philodendron Goeldii is ready to be transplanted.
+- Check for root growth after 2 or 3 weeks; when you try to pull the roots, they will show some resistance; that’s when you will realize Philodendron goeldii is ready to be transplanted.

-Another method would be layering; there are different types of layering that can be used to propagate your Philodendron Goeldii.
+Another method is layering; there are different types of layering that can be used to propagate your Philodendron goeldii.
 I’m going to discuss a few ways which are widely used.

 Tip Layering Method

-- Then try to bury the tip of the shoot about the size of 3 inches.
+- Then, try to bury the tip of the shoot about 3 inches.

 - If it doesn’t fit in the soil, try to pin it down in the soil.